JunhuiLi1017/StepReg/README.md

 Stepwise regression is a common technique used for automatically selecting the optimal predictive variables to determine an optimal model.
 It works by **iteratively (step-by-step) adding or removing potential explanatory variables in sequence** and testing for improvement in terms of statistical significance.
 It repeats this process until no more improvement can be observed.
 As a result, the stepwise selection procedure eliminates variables irrelevant to the regression model and only includes statistically relevant ones.

-**StepReg** currently supports three regression models: linear regression, logistic regression, and Cox regression.
+**StepReg** currently supports 4 regression models: linear regression, logistic regression, poisson regression, and Cox regression.

 ## 2. Algorithms implemented in StepReg